davidtwco/rfcs/text/0000-build-std/1-background.md

   standard library
 - `compiler_builtins` has an optional `mem` feature that provides symbols for common memory routines (e.g. `memcpy`)
-  - It is enabled automatically on `no_std` platforms as when `std` is built `libc` provides these routines.
+  - It is enabled automatically on some `no_std` platforms as when `std` is built `libc` provides these routines.
-  - Users often rely on weak linkage to override these symbols when required, but in scenarios where weak linkage is not supported users must directly turn the feature off.
+  - Users can rely on weak linkage to override these symbols, but in scenarios where weak linkage is not supported or where the symbols are to be overridden from a shared library, then users must directly turn the feature off.
 - To use sanitizers, the sanitizer runtimes from LLVM's compiler-rt need to be linked against.
 Building of these is enabled in `bootstrap.toml` ([`build.sanitizers`][bootstrap-sanitizers]) and they are